jazminmm/project0/README.md

   * Password Hashing
   * Paging ans Sorting endpoints: [Reference For How](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#filter-and-paginate-data)
   * Using JSON Web Tokens (JWTs) instead of Session Storage
   * Being able to submit receipts.
-(I would recommend using AWS S3 buckets for this but if you do be cautious of including AWS Access Keys in your application)
+(I would recommend using AWS S3/GCP Cloud Storage buckets for this but if you do be cautious of including Access Keys in your application)